Become a Literacy Tutor

 Who are the learners?

-Learners are English speaking adults, 16 years or older, who may either be native born speakers or have English as a second language.
-Many are employed, have families, and all are committed to improving their lives.
+Learners are English speaking adults, 18 years or older, who may either be native speakers or have English as a second language.
+Many are employed, have families, are deeply invested in their children's education, and are capable of succeeding in life.

 What kind of commitment do I have to make?

 We ask for a commitment of at least one year.
-Tutoring sessions are 1 1/2 hours, 2 times a week for a total of 3 hours per week.
-Tutors and learners arrange the days and times for their sessions.
+Tutoring sessions are 1 1/2 hours, twice a week for a total of 3 hours per week.
+Tutors and learners communicate with each other to arrange the days and times for their sessions.

 Where will I tutor?

-Tutoring space is provided at the library and the Literacy Annex.
-Computer literacy is provided at the Mathes Center Computer Lab, and Literacy Annex.
+Tutoring space is provided at the library and the Literacy Learning Center.
+Computer literacy is provided at the Mathes Center Computer Lab, and Literacy Learning Center.
 In some instances, appointments to reserve a tutoring space may be necessary.

 How long do students remain in the program?

-Program services are focused around learner's objectives.
+Program services are focused around the learners' objectives.
 There is no time limit to how long a student is enrolled in the program.
 Tutors and learners are periodically interviewed to assess progress and review learners' goals and objectives.
-Students may be referred to other programs once they have achieved proficiency in their basic skills.
+Students may be referred to other programs to advance their education once they have achieved basic literacy proficiency.

 Are you interested in becoming a tutor?